Optimal execution and speculation with trade signals: The optimal investment and execution problem

+We defer the proof of this result to the Appendix~\ref{sec:regularity}.
+One cannot follow standard arguments in our setting because the external order flow, at least pathwise, will not depend continuously on the control: For instance, small differences in liquidity levels can allow external orders to affect one strategy, but not another one which has almost the same liquidity level.
+This may further widen the difference in liquidity for these strategies, making it ever more difficult for one of them to, for instance, copy the other's trades and do so under similar market conditions and thus with similar profitability.
+For reasons like this, the relevant analysis is rather challenging and requires some care; see in particular Lemma~\ref{lem:strategyComparison} below.

+Let us briefly comment on the extra assumptions we need for our continuity result for the value function.
+Continuity of the distributions of cancellation and market order sizes is needed because with an atom say at $1$ lot, a trader with liquidity $\underline{\lambda}+1$ has no risk of seeing a halt triggered by an external order whereas there is a strictly positive frequency of this disruption happening when liquidity is just below this level.
+The integrability and frequency assumptions on external order flow are of little practical concern and are made for technical reasons as we need to bound the order flow fluctuations; see in particular the proof of Corollary~\ref{cor:continuityLiquidity}.

-Finally, in the Appendix, we show that one can use standard techniques from dynamic programming and the theory of Hamilton-Jacobi-Bellman equations to derive numerical approximations of solutions to the trader's problem.
+In Section~\ref{section:HJB}, we show how one can use standard techniques from dynamic programming and the theory of Hamilton--Jacobi--Bellman (HJB) equations to derive the numerical approximations of solutions to the trader's problem which we describe in the next section.